Greece › Athens › Archaeological Sites › Temple of Olympian Zeus

 - Located in the city center just south of the National Garden, about a 350-meter walk from the Acropolis museum and a 750-meter walk from Syntagma Square.

-- The largest feature of the Olympeion archaeological site, this towering temple was dedicated to Zeus, foremost of the Olympian Gods.
+- The largest feature (and namesake) of the Olympieion archaeological site, this towering temple was dedicated to Zeus, foremost of the Olympian Gods.

 - Construction began in the 6th century BC by Peisistratos, ruler of Athens between 561 and 527 BC.
 Construction was abandoned due to lack of funds or because the ruler was forced into exile during his reign.
 Several leaders attempted to finish construction, but the Roman emperor Hadrian was able to complete the temple in 131 AD, about 700 years later.
 He also built a colossal gold and ivory statue of Zeus, the largest cult statue of the ancient world.